Hodgkin Lymphoma Cancer: Types, Symptoms, Causes & Treatment

 Physical Examination

 Has swollen lymph nodes in the neck, underarms, or groin.
-A scope under the doctor's view possibly is similar to enlarged organ conditions or even the spleen or liver.
+A doctor may detect enlarged organs like the spleen or liver.

 02